Asana/python-asana-preview/docs/CustomFieldsApi.md

     api_instance = custom_fields_api.CustomFieldsApi(api_client)
     custom_field_gid = "12345" # str | Globally unique identifier for the custom field.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["color","enabled","name"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["color","name","enabled"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional) insert_enum_option_for_custom_field_request = InsertEnumOptionForCustomFieldRequest(
         data=EnumOptionInsertRequest(
             enum_option="97285",